Founders of Make A Scene and preservers of leaf weaving

 What impact have you made in Bali?

-In the initial years we helped to lead and inspire a Green Movement across the island – reintroducing natural woven ‘dekorasi’ to replace the environmentally damaging polystyrene ‘dekorasi’.
+In the initial years we started to lead and inspire a Green Movement across the island – reintroducing natural woven ‘dekorasi’ to replace the environmentally damaging polystyrene ‘dekorasi’ so popular and acceptable at the time.

 What do you love most about Bali?